 Once all external review letters have been received and the candidate's dossier is complete, it will be given to the review committee for their evaluation and recommendation.
 The review committee, including the department chair will each conduct independent written reviews of the material that include references to and direct quotes from the external reviewer letters.
 The department chair will coordinate and arrange a meeting of the review committee to discuss their completed reviews, including the external reviewer assessments, and will assist with any criteria and/or clarifying questions that arise.
 The written reviews of the review committee and department chair do not have to agree and will be addressed to the dean on letterhead and with internal reviewer signature.
 All recommendation letters should reflect a candid review of the strengths and weaknesses of the candidate that arose through the review process, include comments from all external reviewer recommendations, address any areas needing improvement and distill to a clear recommendation.
+When quoting from external reviewer letters, internal reviewers should identify the quote by noting "Reviewer A, B, C, etc." in their letter.
+The letter should not reference external reviewers by name or institution as required by the Provost Office.
 All independent recommendation letters will be included in the final dossier and forwarded to the dean and Executive Committee for review and vote.

-For information about documenting unit-level service expectations by serving as an internal review committee member, see the 'Internal Reviewer Policy'.
-For information regarding academic service and guiding principles, see the School of Nursing 'Policy on Service Work at UMSN'.
+For information about documenting unit-level service expectations by serving as an internal review committee member, see the 'Internal Reviewer Policy.'
+For information regarding academic service and guiding principles, see the School of Nursing 'Policy on Service Work at UMSN.'

 The dean and the Executive Committee shall conduct a review of the candidate dossier and the independent recommendations of the review committee members including the department chair.
 During its deliberations, the dean and the Executive Committee may invite the review committee members, including the department chair to an Executive Committee meeting to discuss their reviews and recommendations of the candidate.
 During this time, the dean and the Executive Committee may also return a recommendation to a review committee member with specific instructions for further review.
 The dean and the Executive Committee will then finalize their review and vote on their recommendation.
 The final School of Nursing decision on the recommendation is the prerogative of the dean and the Executive Committee, and the decision shall be made in the absences of all other parties.
 The HR Office and the Dean's Office will ensure that all required elements are submitted to the Provost's Office, if applicable.

 Appointments to the titles of research assistant professor and assistant research scientist are made by the dean with the approval of the university.
 Recommendations for appointments of associate research scientist, research scientist, research associate professor and research professor will be forwarded to the vice president for research.
 Appointments of research associate professor and research professor also require the approval of the provost.
 The dean will include a letter of support for the appointment and identify expected sources of salary funds.